 AI Integration and Automation Trends

-AI is redefining knowledge management by turning static repositories into intelligent assistants that learn, suggest, and automate.
-LLMs are able to understand natural language, automate content creation, and deliver predictive analytics that identify knowledge gaps before they affect service delivery.
+AI is redefining knowledge management by turning static repositories into intelligent assistants that learn and suggest improvements.
+Generative AI and LLMs understand natural language, automate content creation, and identify knowledge gaps before they affect service delivery.

 The most effective solutions use AI to enhance, not replace, human expertise.
 AI excels at pattern recognition and surfacing relevant content, while humans provide judgment and context.